 - Bleeding or Receding Gums

 - Persistent Bad Breath or Taste in Your Mouth

 - Loose Teeth

 - Change in Your Bite (How Your Teeth Fit Together)

 How Does a Dentist Usually Treat Periodontal Disease?

 Dr. Pete Spalitto and our trusted professional dental hygienists at West County Dental provide effective periodontal disease treatment.
 If you have a history of gum disease or a chronic condition like diabetes, we may recommend visiting us more often for scaling and cleaning to remove plaque buildup along or below your gumline.
 If you suffer from severe gum infection, we may prescribe an antibiotic medication before treatment.
-Advanced periodontitis may require bone grafting or oral surgery to correct receding gums.
+Advanced periodontitis may require bone grafting, pinhole surgery, or oral surgery to correct receding gums.